Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

 through the source code for a 15,000-line C program and explaining how my 2,000-line Rust implementation works takes a while...

-It was fun to play around with crypto again, even if I barely went further than passing around keys and calling library functions.

-I'm also no professional cartographer, but it seems like the LastPass system has been pretty well designed.
+I'm no professional cartographer, but it seems like the LastPass system has been pretty well designed.
 They've deliberately separated the `LoginKey` from the key you use to decrypt your vault.
 Plus the defence-in-depth (e.g. attachment keys) should help protect users from attacking a vault that's been cached locally.

-I'm also pleasantly surprised at how easy this was to implement.
+You've probably noticed already but I'm also pleasantly surprised at how easy this was to implement.
 Rust has a really nice ecosystem, and thanks to the work of projects like [`serde`][serde], [`reqwest`][reqwest], and [RustCrypto][rust-crypto], I have all the necessary pieces at my fingertips.
 You'd hardly notice that async-await is only 4 months old.

 The hardest bit was actually deciphering the `blob` parsing code, and that's because it was written in C and the lack of existing unit tests meant I spent